 13 Oct 2017 – DVA Support for Mental Health Problems – Bob Salmond advised at the Shed meeting that a recent vets newsletter, announced that “….. current and former members of the Australian Defence Force (ADF) are now able to access treatment for any mental health condition through DVA’s Non-Liability Health Care (NLHC) treatment arrangements.
 There is no need to prove the condition is related to their service.
 NLHC does not depend on lodging a compensation claim and is open to all current and former members of the ADF who have rendered at least one day of permanent or continuous full-time service.
 A formal diagnosis is not required to seek treatment under NLHC.”
 Check with Bob for full details of the article.

 30th Jun 2017 – Securing IDs – One member advised us to look at securing our IDs & bank accounts.
 People can also get a free credit check one a year and also check with ID Care to secure their own ID data.
 Tel 1300 432 273.
-Info on Credit Reports & Bans.
-Also info from The Office of the Aust Info Commissioner
+Information on credit reports from The Office of the Aust Info Commissioner

 26th May 2017 – Gambling Support Items from talk by Aoife Berenger from Gambling Counselling & Support Service (AGCSS) Guess what!
 You have better odds at marrying a millionaire than winning at poker machines or Powerball